AndreyPolegaev/job4j_todo/README.md

 TodoList.

 What was used:

-Java 14, Hibernate, Lombok, AJAX, Bootstrap, HTML, CSS, Java Script
+Java 14,
+Java EE Servlets,
+Hibernate,
+PostgreSQL,
+Apache Maven,
+Apache Tomcat,
+Json,
+Log4j2,
+Lombok,
+AJAX,
+Bootstrap,
+HTML,
+CSS,
+jQuery,
+Java Script,
+Wrapper template data base.

 This application provides the following service: add task, delete task, delete all tasks, we can mark it as completed, show all tasks - completed and uncompleted.